Why buy performance recorded Charollais?

 You cannot judge performance by looks alone

 Many trials over the past 15 years have proved the financial gain by the use of high index performance rams.
 Lambs produced by high index rams consistently out-perform those sired by rams that have been selected by ‘eye alone’.
 The financial advantage of this increase in performance is highly significant.
-On most farms involved in trial work the financial benefits associated with the use of high index rams was between £2 – £5 per lamb (2008 and earlier prices).
+On most farms involved in trial work the financial benefits associated with the use of high index rams was £4 per lamb.